Stress from Loss

 - Find yourself a new person - get out there

-These are fine things but they assume that there resides within ourselves or in others all of the resources that we need to renew ourselves after the pain of loss.
+These are fine things but they assume that there resides within ourselves or in others all of the resources needed to renew ourselves after the pain of loss.

-As Christians, of course, we have similar experiences and emotions as others do but our perspective on these is different as is our strategy on how to find it renewal.
+As Christians, of course, we have similar experiences and emotions as others do but our perspective on these is different as is our strategy to find renewal.

 - They lost self-esteem and faith because of their own cowardice.